Vicia faba: England

 In England, broad beans are usually boiled.

 There is a project aimed at increasing broad bean consumption, particularly by use of broad bean flour in bread.

 Finland

-In Finnish, the word for "fava bean" is härkäpapu (literally "ox bean").
-Fava beans are used to make a meat substitute called Härkis.
+In Finnish, the word for "broad bean" is härkäpapu (literally "ox bean").
+Broad beans are used to make a meat substitute called Härkis.

 Greece

 The Greek word fáva (φάβα) does not refer to broad beans, but to the yellow split pea and also to another legume, Lathyrus clymenum.
 Broad beans are known instead as koukiá (κουκιά), and are eaten in a stew combined with artichokes, while they are still fresh in their pods.
 Dried broad beans are eaten boiled, sometimes combined with garlic sauce (skordalia).

 In Crete, fresh broad beans are shelled and eaten as a companion to tsikoudia, the local alcoholic drink.

 Favism is quite common in Greece because of malaria endemicity in previous centuries, and people afflicted by it do not eat broad beans.